no2ca/no2ca/README.md

 # Hi there!

-I'm an undergraduate student exploring the boundary between theory and practice in computing.
+I'm an undergraduate student.

 My interests span:

 - Web and software engineering — building with Flutter and Next.js
 - Deep learning and algorithms — currently thinking about heuristics, optimization